josephtannenbaum/josephtannenbaum.github.io/_posts/2018-12-04-Automating-Parts-of-My-Work.md

 ## Terminal status bar showing branch and CI status

-In my iTerm2 window I've been enjoying `byobu`, which is a wrapper for `tmux`.
-I've seen it hiccup a few times but I think behaves well enough.
+In my iTerm2 window I've been enjoying [`byobu`](http://www.byobu.co/), which is a wrapper for [`tmux`](https://duckduckgo.com/?q=tmux&ia=images&iax=images); I've seen it hiccup a few times but I think behaves well enough.
 With a little bit of work I wrote some shell scripts that output to the status bar based on the current pane:

 - [Current branch name](https://gist.github.com/josephtannenbaum/22aff3968cd58fbbb2c993d8ea097e58) with */+ flags for changes like in VS Code.
 I also wanted the text to change color based on a diff with the origin branch, but I'm not sure how well that works.
 - [Current branch CI status](https://gist.github.com/josephtannenbaum/c36d96ba40fb4dc65441f451d1494b36) -- I used `hub` and GitHub CI integration to show whether the branch's build is passing, in progress, not started, or failed.
 This is quicker than opening the specific Pull Request or CI website.